-Melena Trump to anti-drug conference: ‘Recovery is possible’
+Melania Trump to anti-drug group: ‘Recovery is possible’

 - In Democratic response, Abrams sharply rebukes Trump WATCH

-Mrs. Trump says Evans’ story shows that “recovery is possible” and that community programs can help make a difference.
+Mrs. Trump says Evans’ story shows “recovery is possible” and that community programs can help make a difference.

 The first lady was also visiting the Office of National Drug Control Policy for a briefing.